Article 1 – General principle

 Article 7 – Opposition right

 You have the right to oppose to the Personal data processing and the use of personal information.
 This right can be exercised in writing an email to: firstname.lastname@example.org

 You can unsubscribe from the EU-Japan Centre's newsletter by clicking on the unsubscribe link at the end of each newsletter.

 Article 8 - Access to your information, correction, erasure and limitation of the processing

 In accordance with article 15 of the GDPR, you have the right to request a copy of the information that the EU-Japan Centre holds about you.
 If you would like a copy of some or all of your personal information, please email: email@example.com or write to us at our registered office mentioned on article 1.

-In accordance with article 16, 17 and 18 of the GDPR, you may ask the EU-Japan Centre to correct information you think is inaccurate.
-You also have the right to ask for your Personal data to be erased.
-You also have the right to ask the EU-Japan Centre to limit the processing of your Personal data.
+In accordance with article 16, 17 and 18 of the GDPR: you may ask the EU-Japan Centre to correct information you think is inaccurate, you have the right to ask for your Personal data to be erased and the right to ask the EU-Japan Centre to limit the processing of your Personal data.

 You can exercise those rights by writing an email to the following address: firstname.lastname@example.org or by writing a standard letter and sending it to the EU-Japan Centre's registered office.